 It offers just enough roominess without being too oversized, with a soft neck that rolls smoothly and keeps you warm up to your chin.

-Cotton turtlenecks are popular for a reason.
+Cashmere turtlenecks are popular for a reason.
 Besides being incredibly soft and warm, they’re ideal when it comes to layering because they’re breathable and lightweight.